tess-barnes-mt/pipelines-from-scratch-2024/exercise-files/06-internal-app-secure-build.md

-# 6 - build an internal app - more securely
+# 6 - Build & test an internal app - more securely

 ## Instructions
 There is a node app provided in the `internal-app` folder.
 It gets all its dependencies from a private registry you need access to.